Skip to content

 How Wakaranai Lodge Works

 Wakaranai Lodge is a place shaped by intention, nature, movement, and shared time.
 People come here for different reasons: to ski, to gather, to work, to rest.
 But the way the Lodge operates stays consistent.
-This page simply names those conditions.
+This page names those conditions.
 Not as ideals.
 As practice.

 This is a place to take a breath.
 The breath you have been holding for far too long.
 The one you thought you'd catch if you just went on that vacation, but couldn't seem to catch even though you were doing everything right.